prime97labs/harbor97/README.md

 This repository does not provide investment advice or portfolio management services.

-All examples are provided for research, monitoring, and system design discussion purposes only.
+The public materials in this repository are provided for research, monitoring, and system design discussion purposes only.

+Commercial and institutional deployment may require separate agreements.

 All rights reserved unless explicitly stated otherwise.